RaviShah1/Mars-Spectrometry-Data-Driven/README.md

 This repo contains my code for the Mar Spectrometry challenge hosted by Data Driven.

+Out of the 713 competitors, I placed 11th place in stage 1 and 47th in stage 2

 https://www.drivendata.org/competitions/93/nasa-mars-spectrometry/

 In this challenge, I built a machine learning model to automatically analyze mass spectrometry data collected for Mars exploration in order to help scientists in their analysis of understanding the habitability of Mars.
 The model detects the presence of certain families of chemical compounds in data collected from performing evolved gas analysis (EGA) on a set of analog samples.